 - and contributions to the teams for which he played

-I am not in favor of reducing the 75% rule.
+I am not in favor of reducing the 75 percent rule.
 That standard ensures that election to the Hall of Fame is not easy.
-Players have to get 3 out of every 4 voters to support them to earn a plaque.
+Players have to get three out of every four voters to earn a plaque.

 Some argue that the Hall should implement a rule that if no one is elected by the writers, a run-off election is held.
-There is some precedent for this, the Hall did this in the 1940s.
-However, I think that if steps #1 and #2 of this plan are executed, the matter will resolve itself.
-The ballot will be cleared of obvious PED guys (and the evidence for their exclusion will be published), borderline cases who takes years to gain momentum (Jack Morris, Bert Blyleven) will get in quicker because they will not be blocked by PED players.
+There is some precedent for this: the Hall of Fame did this in the 1940s.
+However, if steps #1 and #2 of this plan are executed, the matter will resolve itself.
+The ballot will be cleared of obvious PED guys (and the evidence for their exclusion will be published), and controversial cases who takes years to gain momentum (Jack Morris, Bert Blyleven) will get in quicker because they will not be blocked by PED players.

 The Hall of Fame is fond of saying that they think the election process works well.
-HOF President Jeff Idelson, a good man but one who has to tow a company line, recently said as much.
+Hall of Fame President Jeff Idelson, a good man but one who has to tow a company line, recently said as much.
 “We think the voting process is good,” he told ESPN the day the 2013 election results were announced.

-Lastly, the time is ripe to expand the voting pool.
-In 1936 when the Hall was opened, it may have made sense to have the electorate comprised of baseball writers, but the game has changed dramatically.
-In ’36, games had been broadcast on radio for a few short years, the age of television was still way off, and there were only 10 baseball markets with 16 teams.
+The time is ripe to expand the voting body for the Baseball Hall of Fame.
+In 1936 when the Hall held their first election, it may have made sense to have the electorate comprised of baseball writers, but the game has changed dramatically.
+In 1936, games had been broadcast on radio for a few short years, the age of television was still way off, and there were only 10 baseball markets with 16 teams.
 Today, with cable TV showing every game, the Internet and blogs, there are many deserving people who should vote for the Hall of Fame who are not allowed to.